 @lauhancotte

-“A Butterfly was Finding Out Yesterday How to Make Sense of Misunderstandings” (group exhibtion) - The Grey Space in the Middle, The Hague
+2024 - “A Butterfly was Finding Out Yesterday How to Make Sense of Misunderstandings” (group exhibition) - The Grey Space in the Middle, The Hague

 Publications